 Payload and Pod

-The payload and Luffship’s pod (the main module for crew, systems and equipment) are suspended from the aerostat by an external method that spreads load more evenly and simply than is possible for classic UD airships with a close coupled gondola, enabling operations without danger of breaking the aerostat’s back.
-This was a problem to solve for the US Navy’s YEZ-2A airship design, which our founder had to overcome.
+The payload and airship’s pod (the main module for crew, systems and equipment) are suspended from the aerostat by an external method that spreads load more evenly and simply than is possible for classic UD airships with a close coupled gondola, enabling operations without danger of breaking the aerostat’s back.
+This was a difficult problem to solve for the US Navy’s YEZ-2A airship, which our founder had to overcome during its design.

 The LS-L50 arrangement was configured with 8 cycloidal propellers, 4 around the aerostat and 4 around the pod, all able to direct thrust in a horizontal or vertical direction up or down – so designed to overcome significant differences between airborne weight and buoyancy, and to control flight.